Data Difficulty and the Generalization--Extrapolation Tradeoff in LLM Fine-Tuning¶

 Related Work & Insights¶

-- vs Curriculum Learning: This work reveals the root cause of why curriculum is "often but not always effective"—curriculum is equivalent to moving along the "optimal difficulty curve as \(n\) increases" during training, but if the schedule is misaligned, it can go astray.
+- vs. Curriculum Learning: This work identifies why curriculum learning is often, but not always, effective—it follows the "optimal difficulty drift" curve, but fails if the schedule is misaligned.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ Not a new method, but unifies many contradictory conclusions under a single framework—a rare and valuable contribution.
+- Novelty: ⭐⭐⭐⭐ Unifying contradictory conclusions under a single framework is a significant contribution.

-- Value: ⭐⭐⭐⭐ Directly actionable guidance for teams working on SFT data selection—do not fixate on easy/hard, but jointly decide based on base capability and data budget.
+- Value: ⭐⭐⭐⭐ Actionable guidance for SFT data selection—difficulty should be chosen based on base model capability and data budget.